My ego is like an lion. It can relax in the shade with the hum of flies filling the air, but it will attack at the first sign of trouble.

 The path that I have found in life that leads to truth is the practice of self love.
 The more I love myself the more I love everything around me.
 The more I love myself the more understanding I am, the less judgment I pass.

 I am here to tell you, finding the answer to that question is not easy.
 It is not easy and there is no quick fix.
-Personally, I have so many thoughts, so many things I am working on in my life, that sometimes I get confused and I forget and I get ahead of myself.
+Personally, I have so many thoughts, so many things I am working on in my life, that sometimes I get confused, and I get ahead of myself.
 Sometimes I am killing it, and then I start doubting myself and I begin to resist.

 Meaning you can completely skip actually doing this exercise and only focus on my responses; or you can just think of labels in general, or you can think of your own personal labels, you can write down your thoughts, you can share what you come up with a close friend, or you can post them in the comment section to liberate yourself from these limiting beliefs.
 Do what feels right.